1961 LOTUS ELITE SERIES II S.E.

 The car is extremely light and used a fiberglass monocoque construction Chassis Body Unit (CBU).
 The underside of the CBU is clean, rust free and in excellent condition.
 The car is extremely aerodynamic and had an incredibly low drag coefficient of 0.29, a number envied by car designers even today.

 In 1982, the CBU was resprayed from its original light blue to graphite gray.
 The car's paint is in excellent condition for its age with surface stress crazing common on Lotus cars of this vintage or paint of this age on a fiberglass car.
 The car sports Lucas mirrors and all chrome bumpers, trim, badging and the door handles are in excellent condition.
 Window glass is in excellent condition with no rock chips or damage and rubber window seals look to be new.
 The car has very nice original chrome spoke wheels and excellent like new tires.

 The trunk is in excellent condition and extremely clean with all carpet intact, clean and snug.
 Battery is located in the trunk complete with battery cover and jack.

 The interior is just as it left the factory.
-Black vinyl seats that have never been re-covered and fit like a glove with racing shoulder harnesses.
+Black leather seats that have never been re-covered and fit like a glove with racing shoulder harnesses.
 The carpeting was replaced in 1982 and is in good condition.
 The rear compartment’s painted fiberglass surfaces have some variations in color consistency due to age.
 Original Lotus steering wheel in incredible condition with no cracks or damage.
 Dashboard finish is good and all gauges and switches work as they should.

 It is an exhilarating experience driving this car and it is easy to see how these cars won in their class 5 times at the 24 hour Le Mans and at many other races as well.